Carmichael Addition & Renovation Project

 - Provides much needed fitness space.
 Specific spaces include additional fitness centers (informal strength and conditioning), functional training space, performance studios specifically designed for TRX®, cycling, personal training and small group training and multipurpose spaces.

-- Creates new recreation space that may include: state-of-the-art climbing wall dedicated for recreational use, wellness outreach center, teaching kitchen, etc. Specific program elements will be determined via student input if/once the fee is approved and the project design phase formally begins.
+- Creates new recreation space that may include: state-of-the-art climbing wall dedicated for recreational use, wellness outreach center, teaching kitchen, etc. Specific elements will be determined through student input and feedback during design phase (Fall 2016 and Spring 2017).

 - Connects Gym and Recreation Center to create one primary entrance